an-sh/chat-service/README.md

 process.on('SIGINT', chatService.close().finally(() => process.exit()));
 ```

 Server is now running on port `8000`, using memory state.
+By default
-Adding a
+`'/chat-service'` socket.io namespace is used.
+Adding a room with
-room with `admin` user as an owner.
+`admin` user as an owner.

 ```javascript
 chatService.addRoom('default', { owner : 'admin' });